amzn/selling-partner-api-docs/references/orders-api/ordersV0.md

 |**500**|An unexpected condition occurred that prevented the server from fulfilling the request.  <br>**Headers** :   <br>`x-amzn-RateLimit-Limit` (string) : Your rate limit (requests per second) for this operation.<br>_Note:_ For this status code, the rate limit header is deprecated and no longer returned.  <br>`x-amzn-RequestId` (string) : Unique request reference ID.|[GetOrdersResponse](#getordersresponse)|
 |**503**|Temporary overloading or maintenance of the server.  <br>**Headers** :   <br>`x-amzn-RateLimit-Limit` (string) : Your rate limit (requests per second) for this operation.<br>_Note:_ For this status code, the rate limit header is deprecated and no longer returned.  <br>`x-amzn-RequestId` (string) : Unique request reference ID.|[GetOrdersResponse](#getordersresponse)|

+For additional error status codes, descriptions and schemas, see [Error responses and schemas](#error-responses-and-schemas).
 <a name="getorder"></a>
 ### GET /orders/v0/orders/{orderId}
 **Operation: getOrder**